openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 Gateways between OpenHW core-v-verif repositories and Thales internal environment (GitLab, CI...) will be set up.

-The verification sub-projects plans will provide more insight into the verification methods.
+The verification plans will provide more insight into the verification methods.

 ## Future enhancements (off project):